Fearsome Tales for Fiendish Kids: Fat Boy with a Trumpet [a true story]

 An anonymous student recounts the time the worst bully in their school is finally defeated.
 The bully in question is Johnny Bullneck, a pale-skinned, overweight and angry-looking twelve-year-old who enjoyed interrogating students at random and torturing them if one of their answers displeases him.
 One anecdote features Johnny ordering a boy named Miles to sneak out of school and look for three gallons of polka dot paint; the narrator adds that they and the rest of school believe that Miles is too embarrassed to return empty-handed because after he obeys, he is never seen again, and is rumoured to have relocated to Darlington under an alias.

 One day, an overweight, bespectacled boy becomes a new student to the narrator's class, who carries a trumpet case.
 His name is Timothy and he becomes famous for performing for everyone on the playground.
 Johnny approaches him on the outskirts of the school grounds and orders him to remove his clothes so that Johnny and his gang can take a mandatory "medical photo".
 When Timothy obeys, the school bell rings and Timothy is given detention from the headmaster.
 Johnny continues to target Timothy, forcing him to take laxatives, stealing his glasses, and name-calling him about his weight.
 A girl named Tina briefly confronts Johnny and snatches Timothy's glasses out of his hand so Johnny decides to take the trumpet case instead.
 Timothy roars at Johnny and holds the trumpet case tightly, snapping Johnny into a sulking silence for a week and stunning the petrified audience into awe.

 Johnny garners permission to borrow the school's cricket equipment and waits for school to finish.
 When school is over, it begins to thunderstorm as Timothy walks past.
-Johnny's gang jumps out of the shadows to roll him through mud and tie him up, positions him in front of the goal net.
+Johnny's gang jumps out of the shadows to roll him through mud and tie him up, positioning him in front of the goal net.
 Johnny appears and gloats about having the upper hand, taking Timothy's glasses and trumpet case as he explains his revenge plan: attempting to play Timothy's trumpet as his gang throws cricket balls at Timothy like a firing squad.
 Johnny puts on the glasses and takes out the trumpet, and begins to play as Timothy tries to see through his blurry vision.
-A lightning flash hits close to the ground and Johnny 's gang ran away screaming as the rain stops.
-It becomes clear enough for Timothy to see Johnny's charred statue with the frame of Timothy's glasses glowing red.
+A lightning flash hits close to the ground and Johnny 's gang run away screaming as the rain stops.
+It becomes clear enough for Timothy to see Johnny's charred corpse with the rings of Timothy's glasses glowing red around his eyes.
 In the epilogue, the narrator recalls no one seeming mournful when the next school assembly announces Johnny's death, but personally admits they wish that Johnny had suffered longer during the accident because the headmaster had claimed it happened "in a flash".